Softinn-Solutions/si-css-helper/README.md

 npm install @softinn-solutions/si-css-helper
 ```

+## How to use Flex
+.display-flex will turn on Flex layout for the div.

 ### Other Suggestions
 If you're using the npm package, you may consider using WebPack to copy the si-css-helper.css to the folder of your web app.
 Below is an example code example (implemented using TypeScript).
 ```